vitkolos/notes-ipp/semestr5/data-compression-algorithms/exam.md

 		- slide window one symbol to the right, find a secondary match
 			- if better, encode as literal + secondary match
 - LZ77 disadvantages
-	- limited outlook of the search window
-	- longer window → better compression, more complex search
+	- limited outlook of the search window (longer window → better compression, more complex search)

-#### LZ78
+	- limited length of the look-ahead buffer (match length limitation)
 - LZ78
-	- sliding window, explicit dictionary
+	- sliding window, explicit dictionary (but the directory is not transmitted)
 	- efficient data structure for storing the dictionary … trie
+	- compression
+		- start with an empty dictionary
+		- read the longest prefix of the input which matches some phrase $f$ in the dictionary (zero length is also possible – especially if the dictionary is empty)
+		- output $\braket{i,k(s)}$
+			- $i$ points to $f$ in the dictionary
+			- $k(s)$ is a codeword for symbol $s$ which follows $f$ in the input
+		- insert new phrase $fs$ into the dictionary
 	- dictionary reconstruction is necessary when the dictionary space is exhausted
 		- we can delete the whole dictionary
 		- or delete only the phrases that occurred least frequently or have not occurred recently
 		- we need to preserve the prefix property
 			- if the dictionary contains $S$, it has to contain all prefixes of $S$
+		- if compression ratio starts getting worse, we can delete the dictionary and start over
 - LZW
 	- we initialize the dictionary by the alphabet
 	- we encode the longest prefix present in the dictionary